pawelgrzybek/pawelgrzybek.com/content/posts/2017-08-17-the-observer-pattern-in-javascript-explained.md

 }
 ```

-The usecase example goes like this…
+The use-case example goes like this…

 ```js
 // some DOM references